Step-by-Step Guide to Perfect Rajma Masala Recipe

 Purée until everything is well combined.

+Heat a pot on medium heat and add ghee/olive oil.
 When the pot is hot, add hing and cumin seeds.
-Cook until cumin seeds turn reddish brown and aromatic.
+Cook until cumin seeds turn reddish brown and aromatic, then add the bay leaf.

-Purée the tomatoes in a food processor.
+Puree the tomatoes in a food processor.

-Add 1/2 tsp salt and cook with a lid on until the mixture turns redder and becomes dry (about 7-10 minutes).
+Add tomato purée and bring to boil.
+Add 1/2 tsp salt and cook with a lid on until the mixture turns redder and becomes dry, about 7-10 minutes.
 Keep stirring from time to time.

-Add cooked kidney beans and enough reserved cooking water to make a runny gravy.
+Add cooked kidney beans along with the reserved cooking water to make a runny gravy.
+Season with salt and add garam masala and mix well.

 Can I Make Rajma Masala in Advance?

 You know what, I’ll do one better.
-I’m actually going to recommend making too much.
+I’m actually going to recommend making too much rajma masala.
 Why?
 Well, you gotta see for yourself how good it is the next day!
 So whatever you think you’re going to eat, plan for some leftovers.
 I’ve had rajma for breakfast even and I love it!
 Simply transfer the remaining rajma to a container and store in the refrigerator or the freezer.

 You can keep cooked rajma in the fridge for 3-4 days, or freeze it for up to 6 months.